Prediction Risk and Estimation Risk of the Ridgeless Least Squares Estimator under General Assumptions on Regression Errors: Introduction

-If $\Sigma = I$ (i.e., the case of isotropic features), where $I$ is the identity matrix, the mean squared error of the estimator is the same as the expectation of the prediction risk defined above.
+If $\Sigma = I$ (i.e., the case of isotropic features), where $I$ is the identity matrix, the mean squared error of the estimator defined by $\mathbb{E} [ \| \hat\beta-\beta \|^2 ]$, where $\| \cdot \|$ is the usual Euclidean norm, is the same as the expectation of the prediction risk defined above.
 However, if $\Sigma \neq I$, the link between the two quantities is less intimate.
 One may regard the prediction risk as the $\Sigma$-weighted mean squared error of the estimator; whereas $\mathbb{E} [ \| \hat\beta-\beta \|^2 ]$ can be viewed as an ``unweighted'' version, even if $\Sigma \neq I$.
 In other words, regardless of the variance-covariance structure of the feature vector, $\mathbb{E} [ \| \hat\beta-\beta \|^2 ]$ treats each component of $\beta$ ``equally.''
+The mean squared error of the estimator is arguably one of the most standard criteria to evaluate the quality of the estimator in statistics.
+For instance, in the celebrated work by \citet{james:stein:61}, the mean squared error criterion is used to show that the sample mean vector is not necessarily optimal even for standard normal vectors (so-called ``Stein's paradox'').
+Many follow-up papers used the same criterion; e.g., \citet{hansen2016risk} compared the mean-squared error of ordinary least squares, James–Stein, and Lasso estimators in an underparameterized regime.
 Both $\Sigma$-weighted and unweighted versions of the mean squared error are interesting objects to study.
 For example, \citet{Dobriban:Wager} called the former ``predictive risk'' and the latter ``estimation risk'' in high-dimensional linear models; \citet{berthier2020tight} called the former ``generalization error'' and the latter ``reconstruction error'' in the context of stochastic gradient descent for the least squares problem using the noiseless linear model.
 In this paper, we analyze both weighted and unweighted mean squared errors of the ridgeless estimator under general assumptions on the data-generating processes, not to mention anisotropic features.
 Furthermore, our focus is on the finite-sample analysis, that is, both $p$ and $n$ are fixed but $p > n$.